Scubakay/final-stand/readme.md

 # Final Stand

-Final Stand is the mod used in the second season of the Final Stand Youtube series.
+Final Stand is the mod used in the second season of the Final Stand YouTube series.
 The mod is heavily inspired by 3rd/Double/Last Life, but with our own twist!

 Players get a random amount of lives they start with and when they run out, it's game over!